Lubka93/pantheon_option1/readMe.md

 - OS - windows home 10

 #### Tour of Heroes
-Web app Tour Od Heroes is running locally on localhost.
-In order to run it I used command **npm run start**
+Web app Tour Od Heroes is running locally at localhost.
+In order to run Tour of Heroes, I used command **npm run start**
 - it uses port 4200.